ylhyra/ylhyra_content/data/Blær/Fyrst_við_erum_hérna.md

         "meaning": "There, Hanna sold her handiwork, but now the camper is on the verge of collapse and the couple say that they're going to have to renovate it."
       },
       "s_8SL7sxoALsvL": {
-        "meaning": "Malcolm, a 62 years old from Britain, was on his ninth day of walking around Iceland when we met him right outside Djúpavík."
+        "meaning": "Malcolm, a 62-year-old from Britain, was on his ninth day of walking around Iceland when we met him just outside Djúpavík."
       },
       "s_8dbz4nzdKss5": {
         "meaning": "If you're lucky, seals will swim up to the pool and bathe themselves with you."